rendall/icebreakers/QUESTIONS.md

   * What movie do you think everyone should watch?
   * What is the last TV show that you binge-watched?
   * What is one thing we would never guess about you?
-  * Name an imaginary college class you wish you had taken
+  * Name an imaginary college class you wish you had taken.
   * What current fact about your life would most impress your five year old self?
   * Besides graduating, what is your number one goal for your remaining time at college?
   * Describe the best teacher you have had so far.